MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

 ---
-title: Importing COBOL Host Definitions
+title: Import COBOL host definitions
-description: Learn how to import COBOL host definitions for CICS, IMS, and host files. ms.prod: host-integration-server ms.topic: how-to ms.date: 10/17/2023
+description: Learn how to import COBOL host definitions for CICS, IMS, and host files. ms.prod: host-integration-server ms.topic: how-to ms.date: 10/29/2023
 ---

-# Importing COBOL Host Definitions
+# Import COBOL host definitions for CICS, IMS, and host files

 The original Host Integration Server TI Designer feature was introduced with the full capabilities for designing metadata artifacts from scratch with the assistance from a mainframe programmer.
 Later, the capability to import host definitions in COBOL or RPG copybook format was added to support scenarios for automating design and reducing involvement from mainframe programmers.
 Over the years, this capability became the principal option to create metadata artifacts.

 ## Prerequisites

 - Obtain the host definitions (copybooks) that you want to import into HIS Designer for Logic Apps.
 This designer supports COBOL and RPG copybooks.

- - Understanding how the programming model works for the technology that you want to integrate against, which is CICS or IMS.
+- Understand how the programming model works for the technology that you want to integrate, which is CICS or IMS.
 Both platforms have different requirements and ways to pass and receive information.
 Make sure that you learn about the appropriate [programming model](choosing-the-appropriate-programming-model1.md) before you import the host definitions.

-## Preparing a COBOL Copybook
+## Prepare a COBOL copybook

 - COBOL copybooks should follow the basic COBOL coding rules.
 The HIS Designer for Logic Apps enforces many of those rules.
 The following table lists the main rules: